obsidiandynamics/zerolog/README.md

 * `LogService` — acts as an abstract factory for creating instances of `LogTarget`.
 * `LogTarget` — responsible for the actual logging delegation.
 Has two methods:
     + `boolean isEnabled(int level)` — for determining whether logging for the given level is enabled
-    + `void log(int level, String tag, String format, int argc, Object[] argv, Throwable throwable, String entrypoint)` — for handling the log event
+    + `void log(int level, String tag, String format, int argc, Object[] argv, Throwable throwable, String entrypoint)` — for handling the log event (only called if the logging was enabled for that level)
 * `LogServiceBinding` — loaded by [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) when the logging subsystem is bootstrapped, responsible for supplying a `LogService` instance.

 `LogService` and `LogServiceBinding` are typically one-liners; `LogTarget` is where the bulk of the implementation will reside.
 Expect a bit of boilerplate mapping code between Zlg and your target logger.
 For SLFL4J, we made heavy use of function references to streamline the mappings.